Breathe Better with Whole-Home Air Filtration in Richmond

 Media air cleaners are much thicker than regular air filters.
 They’re often four to five times wider—or more.
 This barrier fits snugly against your HVAC equipment.

-Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters last longer too, commonly between three to six months.

-There are a couple of electronic filtering systems you can add in your home.
+There are a couple of electronic filtering systems you can install in your home.